algosup/2023-2024-project-5-flutter-team-5/documents/Specification/TechnicalSpecification.md

 ![Flow chart settings page]()

+# Graphical Convention

+## Font & Colors

+### Font

+The font we have decided to use is Inter

+Normal text size is 12, (if we have only one word and is important like Settings in the topbar he need to be in bold.), (only one things in Black is the name fo a company in the DM list.)
+Title 1 size is 40
+Title 2 size is 32
+Title 3 is 20

+### Colors

 ## Light & Dark mode

 We decided to add the possibility to switch between a light and a dark mode to improve the readability of the app.